jtfmumm/pony-functional-data/README.md

 ## persistent-data/List, Lists

+Immutable linked list

+The current implementations rely on try blocks instead of traditional conditional checks when traversing lists.
+This may not be performant.
+If not, the implementations will be updated and many of these methods will become partial functions.

-Immutable linked list with the following methods:
+Currently has the following methods:
 ```
   size(): U64